PhamTrung012224/IoT_LAB1/README.md

-# IoT_LAB1
+# IoT_LAB
-LAB1 - Internet of things
+LAB - Internet of Things

-This lab will give fundamental information about Adafruit server
+This lab will give fundamental information about the Adafruit server, Mobile app and Hardware connection